-The languages residential schools are an integral part of the languages level 2 modules and academically essential, as they provide elements of cultural immersion which can't easily be offered at a distance.
-Attendance at the school is required.
-The tuition costs of the Residential School are included in the module fee.
+Residential schools are an integral part of the languages level 2 modules and are academically essential for practicing and developing your speaking and listening skills, to enable you to get the most out of your languages learning.
+Although student activity at residential school is not graded, participation is mandatory.
+The tuition costs of the schools are included in the module fee.

-The overall aim of the Residential Schools is to offer you the opportunity to communicate in French / German / Spanish Spanish as much as possible, and so develop your interactive skills, in particular those of listening and speaking.
-It also aims at immersing you in the local culture and help you develop your intercultural awareness.
-The intensive nature of the Residential School will contribute greatly to the achievement of these aims; the programme builds on the content of the modules and will provide a variety of situations in which you will be able to put your language and culture skills into practice, within an environment favourable to the further development of your competence in listening and speaking.
-It is hoped that you will beneﬁt from discussions with others in your group and with tutors, in a supportive and friendly atmosphere.
+The overall aim of the Residential Schools is to offer you the opportunity to communicate in French / German / Spanish as much as possible, and so develop your interactive skills, in particular those of listening and speaking.
+The activities you take part in will also develop your intercultural awareness.
+The programme builds on the content of the modules and will provide a variety of situations in which you will be able to put your language and culture skills into practice - you will beneﬁt from discussions with others in your group and with tutors, in a supportive and friendly atmosphere.

 Naturally some students are quite anxious about attending their first residential school.
 However, by the end of the week most enthuse about the experience they've had: